Michael Graves: Product and furniture designer

-In 1998, Target commissioned Graves to design a model home to showcase the new line of housewares, but Graves went a step further.
+In 1998, Target Corporation commissioned Graves to design a model home to showcase the new line of housewares, but Graves went a step further.
 He designed "Cedar Gables," contemporary house in Minnetonka, Minnesota, complete with custom furniture, lighting, fixtures, and other unique items, making it only one of three homes he designed and furnished.
 By 2009, however, Graves noted that the house "doesn't have a wow factor.
 That gets old quickly."
 When the partnership with Target ended in 2012, Graves had designed more than 500 objects for the retailer.

 Increasingly concerned about Target's dwindling partnerships with outside designers, Graves decided to explore other relationships for marketing his consumer products.
 After Johnson became CEO of J.C.
 Penney in 2011, he and Graves reached an agreement for Graves to design products exclusively for Penney's.
 Graves also created products for other manufacturers.
 In the 1990s for example, Graves created the Mickey Mouse Gourmet Collection for Moeller Design with the Walt Disney Company's approval.
 The collection of kitchenware and tabletop items was initially sold through the Walt Disney Company's retail stores and later offered at other retail outlets.

 In 2013, Graves designed what became known as the “Hitler teapot” for department store JCPenney, which garnered controversy due to its perceived resemblance to Adolf Hitler.

 In addition to housewares, Graves was involved in a variety of other design projects that included sets and costumes for New York City's Joffrey Ballet; a shopping bag for Bloomingdale's department store; jewelry for Cleto Munari of Milan, Italy; vinyl flooring for Tajima, a Japanese company; and rugs for Vorwerk, a German firm.
 In 1994 Graves opened a small retail store named the Graves Design Store in Princeton, New Jersey, where shoppers could purchase his designs and reproductions of his artwork.
 At that time Graves had designed products for more than fifty manufacturers.